 Admitted to practice in Louisiana and Texas state and federal courts, United States Court of Appeals, Fifth Circuit; United States Supreme Court

-Admitted to practice in Louisiana State Courts, in the United States District Courts for the Western and Middle Districts of Louisiana, in the United States Court of Appeals for the Fifth Circuit, and in the United States Supreme Court.
+Admitted to the Louisiana Bar in 1977, Tom Hays practiced law for over 45 years in Monroe, Louisiana, and recently retired from his firm.
+His practice focused on civil litigation in Louisiana State Courts, in the United States District Courts for the Western and Middle Districts of Louisiana, in the United States Court of Appeals for the Fifth Circuit, and in the United States Supreme Court.

 Admitted to practice in Louisiana state and federal courts, United States Courts of Appeals, Fifth and Eleventh Circuits, United States Supreme Court